cca/koha_patron_import/readme.md

 - Select "Replace only included patron attributes" below that
 - Click the **Import** button

 After import, Koha informs you exactly how many patrons records were created, overwritten, & if any rows in the import CSV were malformed.
-Koha doesn't allow duplicate records and checks against two factors: username and the University ID patron attribute.

 ## Testing